OleLukCie/AILLR/README.md

 **Layered Support System**: Provide differentiated documents for different roles (application developers refer to API manuals, secondary developers refer to interface principles, core maintainers refer to C++ design specifications), and establish a "newbie-friendly" community mutual assistance mechanism (such as PR guidance, common error checklists).

 The core functions of any programming language are essentially implementations of "computational logic", and computational logic itself is language-agnostic.
 Therefore, **as long as the functional logic of a Python library is clear, it can theoretically be re-implemented in C++**, including declaring interfaces through C++ header files (`.h`) and implementing functions in source files (`.cpp`).

----

-###### If there are any errors or inadequacies, please point them out.

----

-Dēorlic gemynd, of nihte cōm

-John

-July 25, 2025